-flag coloured in red, or a rigid equivalent.
+means flag B of the International Code of Signals, a burgee (swallow-tailed) flag coloured in red, or a rigid equivalent.

-Gross tonnage in relation to a vessel, means the gross tonnage of that ship determined or recognised in accordance with the provisions of the vessel.
+Gross tonnage

-Maritime Transport Act or any maritime rules.
-This number relates to the volume and not the weight or displacement of the the bylaws, the calculation is standard internationally.
+in relation to a vessel, means the gross tonnage of that ship determined or recognised in accordance with the provisions of the Maritime Transport Act or any Maritime Rules.
+This number relates to the volume and not the weight or displacement of the vessel.